RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 is nothing new: Since at least the publication of The Adventures of You:
-Sugarcane Island in 1969, young readers of choose-your-own-adventure stories have been able to make decisions that determine the plot by following instructions about which page to turn to . . . .
-As for the argument that video games enable participation in the violent action, that seems to us more a matter of degree than of kind.
+Sugarcane Island in 1969, young readers of choose-your-own-adventure stories have been able to make decisions that determine the plot by following instructions about which page to turn to &hellip; As for the argument that video games enable participation in the violent action, that seems to us more a matter of degree than of kind.
 As Judge Posner has observed, all literature is interactive. "[T]he better it is, the more interactive.
 Literature when it is successful draws the reader